 - The music video for Tonic's 1996 song "Open Up Your Eyes" involves the band skating down a residential street and passing quirky suburban characters.
 When the band does a short routine during the bridge, one of the band members momentarily turns into a black guy who dazzles the audience with some cool breakdancing before reverting to his white form.

 - In the video for George Harrison's "Got My Mind Set On You," during the middle instrumental part, a double breakdances instead of George himself.

-- With Oklahoma!, Laurey's dream ballet was always danced by someone other than the actress, up until the 2002 revival.
+- In Oklahoma!, Laurey's Dream Ballet was always danced by someone other than the actress, up until the 2002 revival.

 - Tanz Der Vampire justifies the aforementioned method by the fact that in both of its major Dream Ballets, the principal actors are still on stage while the dance sequences are taking place, and the dancers represent what they are dreaming at that exact moment.
 This is even more just a case of necessary doubling in the Vienna revival, where both Sarah and Alfred dance along with Herbert, Magda and the ensemble.

-- In a similar example to Tanz Der Vampire mentioned above, in Rock Of Ages (the second US tour version, at least) in one musical number (the "More then Words/Heaven/To be with You" medley, IIRC), while Drew is singing, Sherrie has a dance double dressed similarly to her who would first mirror her actions, then as Sherrie freezes, the double would perform a dance solo.
+- In the second US tour of Rock of Ages during the "More than Words/Heaven/To be with You" medley, while Drew is singing, Sherrie has a dance double dressed similarly to her who first mirrors her actions, then as Sherrie freezes, the double performs a dance solo.

-- Controversially, China used a Talent Double for their child singer during the Olympic Games, a less cute but more talented little girl.
+- Controversially, China used a talent double for their child singer during the Olympic Games, a less pretty and cute but more talented little lady.
 Later at the same Olympics, a parade of China's 56 ethnic groups were all Han Chinese in costume.
-Apparently their talent was they could be trusted not to stage a sudden protest over China's treatment of their portrayed minority.
+Their talent was they could be trusted not to stage a sudden protest over China's treatment of their portrayed minority.